You want a car, but you want to know how much new or used car you can afford.

 But before you purchase the luxury car of your dreams, understand that that slice of your monthly budget should include not only your monthly car payment but all of your auto-related expenses, including gas, oil, car maintenance and car insurance, he says.

-RATE SEARCH: If you’re looking for a car loan, check interest rates now at Bankrate.com.
+RATE SEARCH: If you’re looking for a car loan, compare interest rates to get the best deal.

 Scale it back if you already have a lot of debt or high monthly costs.
 And just because you can afford a certain number doesn’t mean it’s the right price for you.